Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 This section covers a broad range of considerations for selling to the Mexican public sector.
-We start with an overview of the size and process of Mexican government procurement, followed by a section on project financing to help exporters bid on major Mexican government projects.
+It starts with an overview of the size and process of government procurement, followed by a section on project financing to help exporters bidding on major public sector projects in Mexico.

 Selling to the Government

-The Mexican Government purchases large volumes of raw material, repair parts, finished goods, and hired services to execute important infrastructure and construction works, not to mention supplies for the broad scope of government functions, including a government-run hospital and healthcare network, schools, defense, police, research, international affairs, and more.
+The Government of Mexico (GOM) purchases large volumes of raw material, repair parts, finished goods, and hired services to execute important infrastructure and construction works, not to mention supplies for the broad scope of government functions, including a government-run hospital and healthcare network, schools, defense, police, research, international affairs, and more.

 Procurement Centralization

-Upon being sworn in on December 1, 2018, the López Obrador Administration announced a new system of centralized procurement to support government anti-corruption efforts, to increase transparency and accountability, and to reduce costs.
-Significant aspects of the centralized procurement system are still being worked out, including consistency of the new system with procurement provisions of the Mexican Constitution and Mexico’s obligations under its various free trade agreements, including the U.S.–Mexico–Canada Agreement (USMCA).
-In practice, we have seen the government turn away from the use of open international tenders in favor of invitations to bid, which are then followed by direct awards.
-This section provides an overview of what we know of this new centralized system together with the government procurement system as laid out in Mexican law.
+Upon being sworn in December 1, 2018, the López Obrador administration announced a new system of centralized procurement to support government anti-corruption efforts, to increase transparency and accountability, and to reduce costs.
+Significant aspects of the centralized procurement system are still being worked out, including consistency of the new system with procurement provisions of the Mexican Constitution and Mexico’s obligations under its various free trade agreements including the United States-Mexico-Canada Agreement (USMCA).
+In practice, there has been a tendency for the government to avoid the use of open international tenders in favor of invitations to bid, which are then followed by direct awards.
+This section provides an overview of this new centralized system together with the government procurement system as laid out in Mexican law.

-On December 2018, the Mexican Government assigned the Comptroller General (Oficial Mayor) as the centralized authority for all procurement.
+In December 2018, the GOM assigned the Comptroller General (Oficial Mayor) as the centralized authority for all procurement.
 It also signed an agreement with the United Nations Office for Project Services (UNOPS) to advise on tenders for strategic projects, to provide technical assistance on tracking contracts, and to increase transparency.

 The strategy includes the following actions: